-If your service qualifies you for help, the Veterans’ Independence Programme pays for the upkeep of your house and garden if you can’t get other government help.
+If your service qualifies you for help, the Veterans’ Independence Programme pays for the upkeep of your house and garden if you cannot get other government help.
 Gardening services are provided by companies contracted by Veterans’ Affairs.

 Contact Veterans’ Affairs to talk to a case manager about what you need.

 General government help